Why Choose LangLab PASSPORT?

 It's pedagogically superior and produces measurably better results

 - Students learn languages better and faster.
 LangLab PASSPORT maximizes exposure to authentic native speech and culture, while eliminating effort in locating lesson materials and time lost in switching from one kind of instructional resource and device to another.
-(Teachers who still face the burden of dealing with cassettes will love the convenience of digital media and instant access to a particular point in files.)

 - LangLab PASSPORT increases instructional time by making distance learning possible.